dnhkng/GlaDOS/README.md

 ## Changing the LLM Model

-To use other models, use the conmmand:
+To use other models, use the command:
 ```ollama pull {modelname}```
 and then add {modelname} to glados_config.yaml as the model.